 In many ways, the question of an MBA degree vs. an MS degree comes down a question of breadth vs. depth.
 Do you want to see the big picture or zoom in on a specialization?
 Do you want to manage a diverse range of people and business areas, or become the resident expert on a particular subject?
 With some serious thinking about your personal interests, your career needs, and your current schedule, you will be able to make the right decision.

-MS in Business - Master of Science in Business
+MS in Business - Masters of Science in Business Administration

 While an MBA concentration may only feature a few classes, an MS will dig deeply into a subject.
 Expect rigorous material that may be more theoretical or math-based than a more general curriculum.
 Marketing is a good example.
 At a high-level, the subject may seem straightforward: figuring out how to sell a product or service; just another word for advertising.
 Pull back the curtain, though, and you will find an incredibly intricate discipline that employs aspects of mathematics, sociology, statistics, product design, distribution, and more.
 If you are really sure of your subject, then an MS will give you the chance to explore it with great depth.